earlyprototype/knowledge-graph-kit/templates/systems/README.md

 ## Use Cases

+### 1. Systems Thinking Analysis
+Map complex systems to understand relationships, feedback loops, and emergent behaviors.

-### 1. Dependency Mapping
+### 2. Dependency Mapping
-Map all service dependencies to understand system architecture.
+Map all component dependencies to understand system structure.

-### 2. Impact Analysis
+### 3. Impact Analysis
-When changing a component, see what else is affected.
+When changing a component, see what else is affected through the system.

-### 3. Ownership Tracking
+### 4. Ownership Tracking
-Know which team owns each component.
+Know which team or party is responsible for each component.

-### 4. Migration Planning
+### 5. System Evolution Planning
-Plan migrations by understanding dependency chains.
+Plan changes by understanding dependency chains and system dynamics.

-### 5. Documentation Gaps
+### 6. Documentation Gaps
-Find components without architecture docs.
+Find components without proper documentation.

 ## Example Usage